St Joseph's College, Prayagraj: Josephest

 people.
 Minor events are either organised in the Hogan Hall, the reading room or the respective designated areas such as the computer laboratory, gymnasium, or art room.
-The events are judged by distinguished jury members invited from various institutions and organisations in Allahabad.
+The events are judged by distinguished jury members invited from various institutions and organisations in Prayagraj.

 Notable alumni

+The college has the distinction of having given many top ranked elite, highest serving officials in the country, ranging from numerous Chief Justices and Judges, civil servants, doctors, scientists, politicians, businessmen and bureaucrats, amongst other professionals.